shippy/shippy.github.io/src/content/blog/2024/greybox-wrapped-dbt.md

 Czech high school debate stores its records in a system called Greybox (written by [the inimitable Petr Novák](https://www.linkedin.com/in/9bcfd/) at the turn of the millenium, and working just fine to this day).
 The database is a MySQL database with a few dozen tables, and it stores information about tournaments, debate rounds, speakers, teams, and more.

-This means that the central task of **greybox Wrapped** was transforming this database - twice, actually: once to get the data into a format that would be easy to aggregate into individual achievements, and another time to actually do the achievements.
+This means that the central task of **greybox Wrapped** was transforming this database - twice, actually: once to get the data into a format that would be easy to aggregate into individual achievements, and another time to actually make the achievements.
 Tell me if this doesn't sound like a job for dbt!

 (Of course, while dbt was the central piece of the puzzle, it was not the only one.
 To pull the data transformation pipeline off, we used [Meltano](https://docs.meltano.com) to convert MySQL to DuckDB, then run the dbt transformations, and save the results into another DuckDB file that we then deployed alongside the backend.
 But this write-up is about dbt and the data modelling that it enabled.)